 These networked devices are connected by a digital building contractor to the individual controls and sensors.
 They collect information from each connected device and sort it into a more useful, efficient package of data that is then passed to the cloud.
 This is significant, as the sheer volume of data coming from thousands of individual smart light bulbs and thermostats would be costly to upload and store.

 Data collated from the edge controllers is then uploaded to the cloud, where apps and other analytics software can quickly and conveniently access it.

 If you want to find out more about how to advocate for adopting a smart building platform in your building or organization, our dedicated digital building contractors offer infrastructure solutions that can help.
 You are well-advised to contact C&C Technology Group at the outset of your project.
 Incorporating smart building trends into your space may save money, time, and headaches, so don’t delay.
 Intelligent building technology IS the future of modern infrastructure systems.
 Many in the healthcare, legal, transportation, education, or government industries are already on board with these technologies.
-Be sure you get these cutting-edge solutions for yourself with our digital building contractors at C&C Technology Group.
+Be sure you get these cutting-edge solutions for yourself with a digital building contractors recommended by C&C Technology Group.